moderndatacompany/dataos.info/docs/resources/lens/index.md

 The data modeling layer serves as an interface that overlays the underlying data, consistently presenting business users with familiar and well-defined terms like "product," "customer," or "revenue."
 This abstraction enables users to access and consume data in a way that aligns with their understanding, facilitating self-service analytics and reducing dependence on data engineers for ad-hoc data requests.

 As a resource within the DataOS ecosystem, Lens enhances Data Product consumption by delivering improvements in how Data Products are accessed and utilized.
-It streamlines the developer experience in developer experience, consumption patterns, focusing specifically on refining the use and interaction with data products.
+It streamlines the developer experience in consumption patterns, focusing specifically on refining the use and interaction with data products.

 ## Key features of Lens